SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 For completeness, the same routing is configured for HTTP on port 80, although mobile devices will request the spec files via HTTPS.

-To check your files are served correctly and Android autoverify is working - see [troubleshooting tips](#troubleshooting).
+To check your files are served correctly and Android auto-verify is working - see [troubleshooting tips](#troubleshooting).

 ---